-In Fig.~\ref{Fig1}, we have plotted the isothermal compressibility over volume calculated using the equations \ref{eq20}, \ref{eq21} and \ref{eq22}.
-It is observed that the values of $\kappa_{T}/V$ decreases with increasing charged particle multiplicity.
-At higher charged-particle multiplicity, $\kappa_{T}/V$ becomes the lowest, which suggest that the system move toward near-ideal behaviour with the increase in multiplicity.
-This trend is inline with the expectation as higher multiplicity class contains a larger number of particles and hence a higher pressure is required to attain a small change in volume.
+In Figure~\ref{Fig1}, we have plotted the isothermal compressibility over volume calculated using the Equations~(\ref{eq:kT_final})--(\ref{eq22}).
+It is observed that there is a decline in the values of $\kappa_{T}/V$ with an increase in the multiplicity.
+At higher charged-particle multiplicity, $\kappa_{T}/V$ becomes the lowest, which suggests that the system move toward near-ideal behaviour with the increase in multiplicity.
+This trend is in line with the expectation as higher multiplicity class contains a larger number of particles and hence a higher pressure is required to attain a small change in volume.
 Similar values of $\kappa_{T}/V$ for different collision systems show an indication of similar dynamics of the produced medium.
-It is worth mentioning here that the ideal fluid is incompressible, hence $k_T = 0$, implying that the volume cannot be changed by applying pressure.
-For water, the corresponding value is several order of magnitude higher than what is obtained in case of heavy-ion collision.
-The values for $\kappa_T/V$ obtained in the case of heavy-ion collision using the unified formalism is in the range from $~10^{-3}$ to $10^{-5}~ GeV^{-1}$.
+It is worth mentioning here that the ideal fluid is incompressible, hence $\kappa_T = 0$, implying that the volume cannot be changed by applying pressure.
+For~water, the~corresponding value is several order of magnitude higher than what is obtained in case of heavy-ion collision.
+The~values for $\kappa_T/V$ obtained in the case of heavy-ion collision using the unified formalism is in the range from $~10^{-3}$ to $10^{-5}~ GeV^{-1}$.